 We respectfully acknowledge the traditional custodians on whose land we walk, work and live and pay our respects to elders both past and present.

-A detailed outline on Welcome to Country and Acknowledgement of Country is available on the USC website.
+A detailed outline on Acknowledgement of Traditional Custodians is available on the UniSC website.

 The University of the Sunshine Coast recognises that respect for Aboriginal and Torres Strait Islander peoples, land, cultures and histories is critical to working together for better outcomes for all Australians and achieving our commitment to advance human rights within a tolerant and inclusive society.